SalesforceCommerceCloud/sfcc-ci/README.md

 In addition to the CLI a basic JavaScript API is included which can be used to integrate with higher level applications on Node.js.

+# IMPORTANT NOTE #
+With the command

+`sfcc-ci client:auth [client] [secret] [user] [user_password]`

+one will authenticate with a "password" grant and with the command

+`sfcc-ci client:auth [client] [secret]`.

+one will authenticate with a "client_credentials" grant.
+The "password" grant will be deprecated soon.
+Instead please use the second statement, which uses the "client_credentials" grant.
+As of now, when a user triggers the first statement a warn message will be printed out, which says that the user is using a deprecated grant.
+After that, the user will already be authenticated, using the "client_credentials" grant.

+This means the warn message won't abort the execution or something like that.
+Please have a look at the following console output to see what the warn message will look like:

+_Warning: The Oauth "password" grant is about to be deprecated, please use the "client_credentials" grant instead.
+To execute a "client_credentials" grant, please use the command: $ sfcc-ci client:auth [client] [secret]._

+_Warning: We're now already using "client_credentials" grant for authentication!_

+_Authentication succeeded_

 # License #

 As of version 2.3.0 this project is released under the BSD-3-Clause license.
 For full license text, see the [LICENSE](LICENSE.txt) file in the repo root or https://opensource.org/licenses/BSD-3-Clause.